 With war looming, most British aircraft companies had full order books and design staff already committed to other projects.
 The choice fell on Gloster aircraft, and their chief designer, George Carter.
 The Gloster company had been swallowed up by the Hawker-Siddeley Group in 1934 but fortunately, a full design team was retained, despite losing Gloster's star designer Henry Folland.
 It has been suggested that the initial choice of Glosters was prompted by the belief that the design they had most recently been working on, a twin-boom pusher design in response to Air Ministry Specification F18/37, similar in layout to the later SAAB 21, could be easily converted to use a jet engine (the SAAB 21 was successfully redesigned to use a jet engine as the SAAB 21R) .
 Whittle first met Carter at the Gloster factory in April 1939, where Carter was told about the secret engine project.
 Carter was intrigued by the idea of a jet aircraft (apparently Carter himself had patented an idea for a gas turbine engine when he was 22 ²) and started looking at design studies prior to an official contract with the Air Ministry.
 This was agreed in the following October with Carter pitching two alternative designs to the Air Ministry specification E28/39, the whole project being given the code name "Weaver".

-The first design was surprisingly prescient, combining a streamlined fuselage with a mid-wing, very slightly "gull" wing.
+The first design was surprisingly prescient, combining a streamlined fuselage with a mid-wing, slightly inverted gull-wing.
 It featured a teardrop cockpit canopy.
 Two air intakes for the jet engine were located low-down on either side of the nose and the jet engine exhaust exited at the rear of the fuselage via a long tailpipe.
 The design had a tricycle undercarriage with a nose wheel, then still a novelty in British aircraft.
 It was a very futuristic design, especially considering the last Gloster design to reach production had been the biplane Gladiator.

 First outline design for project "Weaver".
 Remarkably advanced for the time with nosewheel landing gear and long tailpipe.